15 Types of Butterflies in Wisconsin

 The Hackberry Emperor is one of the many butterflies in Wisconsin.

-This species is known for its brown wings with white spots and a distinctive orange stripe running along the outer edge.
+This species is known for its brown wings with white spots and a distinctive orange stripe along the outer edge.

 They are typically found in wooded areas and can often be seen feeding on the sap of trees.